-Moving your AKS cluster and its associated resources between Azure subscriptions is not supported.
+Moving your AKS cluster and its associated resources between Azure subscriptions isn't supported.

 Can I move my AKS cluster or AKS infrastructure resources to other resource groups or rename them?

-Moving or renaming your AKS cluster and its associated resources is not supported.
+Moving or renaming your AKS cluster and its associated resources isn't supported.

 Why is my cluster delete taking so long?

 Most clusters are deleted upon user request; in some cases, especially where customers are bringing their own Resource Group, or doing cross-RG tasks deletion can take additional time or fail.
-If you have an issue with deletes, double-check that you do not have locks on the RG, that any resources outside of the RG are disassociated from the RG, etc.
+If you have an issue with deletes, double-check that you do not have locks on the RG, that any resources outside of the RG are disassociated from the RG, and so on.

 If I have pod / deployments in state 'NodeLost' or 'Unknown' can I still upgrade my cluster?

-You can, but AKS does not recommend this.
-Upgrades should ideally be performed when the state of the cluster is known and healthy.
+You can, but AKS doesn't recommend this.
+Upgrades should be performed when the state of the cluster is known and healthy.